Video game chat room box

 Start by telling your kid that you’ve been learning about the video game platforms they use because you’re interested.
 Tell them about some of the fun, positive features you’ve read online about the games they like to play.
 This opens the door to communication by relating to your child.

 Next, ask if they like video game chat features on any platform and what it's been like for them.
-Tell them about the potential dangers in a calm voice.
+Tell them about the potential dangers of online gaming with strangers in a calm voice.
 Even if your child tries to say those dangers aren’t real or valid, remain calm.
 Allow a rational, two-way conversation that covers all of the risks that you have learned about.

 Finally, let your child know what you expect when it comes to open chat rooms online.
 If you’re going to allow your child to use chat features, make sure they understand the importance of not revealing personal information.
 You may want to sit in while your child is chatting during a game to see what they hear and see.